msu-netlab/MSU_CSCI_466_Programming_Assignments/README.md

 ![image](images/simple.png)
 <!-- <img src="images/simple.png" alt="Drawing" style="width:400pt; height:100pt"/> -->

-At a high level, a network defined in `simulation.py` includes hosts, routers and links.
+At a high level, a network defined in `simulation.py` includes hosts, routers, and links.
 `Hosts` generate and receive traffic.
 `Routers` forward traffic from one `Interface` to another based on routing tables that you will implement.
 `Routers` also exchange routing tables to establish forwarding paths.